WPManageNinja/wpsocialninja-docs/guide/getting-started-with-the-user-interface/how-to-install-upgrade-and-activate-license.md

 ### Installing WP Social Ninja Pro

-After a successful purchase, you can download the **Pro Version** from your **WPManageNinja **Account.
+After a successful purchase, you can download the **Pro Version** from your **WPManageNinja** Account.

 ![Activate license](/guide/public/images/getting-started-with-the-user-interface/how-to-install-upgrade-and-activate-license/activate-license.png)

 _WPManageNinja Account_

-- Go to the My Account page**, Download the file → Upload it to your site → Install → Activate** the plugin.
+- Go to the My Account page, **Download the file → Upload it to your site → Install → Activate** the plugin.
 Super easy!

 ![Upload Plugin](/guide/public/images/getting-started-with-the-user-interface/how-to-install-upgrade-and-activate-license/upload-plugin.png)